gatsbyjs/gatsby/packages/gatsby-plugin-layout/README.md

 - Custom error handling using componentDidCatch
 - Inject additional data into pages using React Context.

 This plugin reimplements the behavior of layout components in `gatsby@1`, which [was removed in version 2](https://github.com/gatsbyjs/rfcs/blob/master/text/0002-remove-special-layout-components.md).

+Note: This plugin is all-or-nothing.
+If you choose to use `gatsby-plugin-layout`, all of your page elements will be wrapped by `<Layout />`.
+Do not try to refactor some components to use the `<Layout />` component from `gatsby-plugin-layout` and some components to use `<Layout />` as described in `gatsby@2`.
+This will cause Gatsby to render multiple layouts.

 ## Install